 Pharmacological and psychosocial interventions are effective at improving some drug use outcomes, but evidence of effectiveness remains primarily derived from trials conducted in treatment-seeking individuals.
-Although the applicability of data from such trials to persons whose drug use is identified through primary care-based screening is uncertain, trials of screendetected populations indicate that such screening can detect more severe, untreated drug use.
+Although the applicability of data from such trials to persons whose drug use is identified through primary care-based screening is uncertain, intervention trials that enrolled patients based on screening identified a spectrum of drug use, ranging from mild drug use to more severe, untreated disease.
 The applicability of current evidence on drug use interventions to screening might be greater for the subset of patients screened in primary care settings with severe, untreated drug use who could utilize pharmacotherapies or more intensive psychosocial interventions.